sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ## Cleaning the Data

-The first task was to extract from the archives all HTML files related to product listings, ignoring configuration files, image files, etc. In total, the dataset contained approximately 20GB of raw HTML, with over 500,000 product listings.
+The first task was to extract from the archives all HTML files related to product listings, ignoring configuration files, image files, etc. In total, the dataset contained approximately 20GB of raw HTML, with approximately 2,500,000 product listings.
 Aside from the sheer volume of raw HTML to be processed, cleaning was hampered by factors such as:

 - large changes in website formatting across the timeline of the archives
 - the lack of detailed drug labeling and categorization at the level of the raw HTML